 The Barakat Post-doctoral Research Scholarship

 The application form for this grant category is labeled as the B2.
 Barakat Postdoctoral Scholarship

 This grant will open on 1 January 2024 and close at midnight GMT on 31 March 2024.

-The Barakat Postdoctoral Scholarship is intended to enable a Muslim scholar at the beginning of his or her career to spend an academic year — from October to June — in Oxford to carry out a specific programme of research or prepare such research for publication.
+The Barakat Postdoctoral Scholarship is intended to enable a Muslim scholar at the beginning of his or her career to spend an academic year — from October to June — in Oxford to carry out a specific programme of research on Islamic art and/or architecture or prepare such research for publication.

 The Barakat Postdoctoral Scholarship is designed to be an opportunity and a platform for scholars to conduct their research in Oxford, using relevant Oxford resources as appropriate.
 It is obviously up to each individual to make of this opportunity what they will – The Barakat Trust cannot provide a taught course of study or of meetings and contacts for each scholar, nor supervise their work.
 We are merely facilitators – and we hope that each recipient will make best use of the exciting opportunities that conducting research in Oxford will bring.